joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-01-26-fiddler-bingo.md

 ### Exact approach

-to find the exact probability of BINGO with $t$ placed tiles, we can recycle the same idea using the principle of inclusion and exclusion.
+To find the exact probability of BINGO with $t$ placed tiles, we can recycle the same idea using the principle of inclusion and exclusion.

-we are going to count the number of ways to get at least one BINGO using $t$ tiles, then subtract it from the total number of ways to place $t$ tiles, to get the number of ways to not have BINGO with $t$ placed tiles. we then divide this by the total number of ways to place $t$ tiles to get the probability that BINGO is reached for the first time on the $t^\text{th}$ tiles.
+We are going to count the number of ways to get at least one BINGO using $t$ tiles, then subtract it from the total number of ways to place $t$ tiles, to get the number of ways to not have BINGO with $t$ placed tiles.
+We then divide this by the total number of ways to place $t$ tiles to get the probability that BINGO is reached for the first time on the $t^\text{th}$ tiles.

-the probability to make BINGO for the first time with the $t^\text{th}$ tile is the probability to not have BINGO after $(t-1)$ tiles, $P_{t-1},$ minus the probability to not have BINGO after $t$ tiles, $P_t.$
+The probability to make BINGO for the first time with the $t^\text{th}$ tile is the probability to not have BINGO after $(t-1)$ tiles, $P_{t-1},$ minus the probability to not have BINGO after $t$ tiles, $P_t.$

 #### Example

-suppose we had $4$ placed tiles in the $3$-by-$3$ grid. we could make BINGO if we have
+Suppose we had $4$ placed tiles in the $3$-by-$3$ grid. we could make BINGO if we have

-- one BINGO across an edge, plus another tile placed elsewhere
+- one BINGO across an edge, plus another tile placed elsewhere, or
-- one BINGO using the free tile at grid center, plus two tiles placed elsewhere
+- one BINGO using the free tile at grid center, plus two tiles placed elsewhere.

-but these scenarios include and double count the following scenarios
+But these scenarios include and double count the following scenarios

-- two BINGOs using the free tile at grid center
+- two BINGOs using the free tile at grid center, or
-- one BINGO on an edge, plus a BINGO that uses the center tile that has $1$ tile of overlap with the edge BINGO
+- one BINGO on an edge, plus a BINGO that uses the center tile that has $1$ tile of overlap with the edge BINGO.

-this means we have to subtract their probability off the total to get rid of the double counting. since there are no other arrangements with $4$ tiles, we don't have to worry about larger order unions.
+This means that we have to subtract their probability off the total to get rid of the double counting.
+Since there are no other arrangements with $4$ tiles, we don't have to worry about larger order unions.

-but suppose we were using $5$ tiles. then it would be possible to form three-BINGO grids. for example, a BINGO on the top edge plus both diagonal BINGOs would use a total of $5$ unique tiles.
+But suppose we were using $5$ tiles.
+Then it would be possible to form three-BINGO grids.
+For example, a BINGO on the top edge plus both diagonal BINGOs would use a total of $5$ unique tiles.

-in cases like this, subtracting the double counted two-BINGO scenarios would completely remove the three-BINGO scenarios, and we'd have to add them back in.
+In cases like this, subtracting the double counted two-BINGO scenarios would completely remove the three-BINGO scenarios, and we'd have to add them back in.

-as we go to higher and higher numbers of tiles, we have to consider higher and higher order unions. this is the principle of inclusion exclusion.
+As we go to higher and higher numbers of tiles, we have to consider higher and higher order unions of BINGO lines.
+This is the principle of inclusion exclusion.

 #### Counting

-now we have to figure out how to count the total number of two-BINGO unions, three-BINGO unions, four-BINGO unions, and so on.
+Now we have to figure out how to count the total number of two-BINGO unions, three-BINGO unions, four-BINGO unions, and so on.

-first, let's form the set of valid BINGOs, $\mathcal{B} = \\{B_1, B_2,\ldots, B_{2n+2}\\},$ which consists of the four edge BINGOs, the two diagonal BINGOs, and the vertical and horizontal BINGOs through the center tile. suppose we select the top edge and one of the diagonals and use $6$ tiles total. first we form the union of the tiles for the top edge and the diagonal, giving $4$ tiles. after that, the grid has $4$ open tiles, and we have $2$ tiles left to place. this means there are $\binom{4}{2}$ ways to form this particular double (or more) bingo using $6$ tiles.
+First, let's form the set of valid BINGOs, $\mathcal{B} = \\{B_1, B_2,\ldots, B_{2n+2}\\},$ which consists of the four edge BINGOs, the two diagonal BINGOs, and the vertical and horizontal BINGOs through the center tile.
+Suppose we select the top edge and one of the diagonals and use $6$ tiles total.
+First we form the union of the tiles for the top edge and the diagonal, giving $4$ tiles.
+After that, the grid has $4$ open tiles, and we have $2$ tiles left to place.
+This means there are $\binom{4}{2}$ ways to form this particular double (or more) bingo using $6$ tiles.

-the exact number of ways to make one or more BINGOs with $t$ placed tiles is equal to the sum
+The exact number of ways to make one or more BINGOs with $t$ placed tiles is equal to the sum

-$$ N_k = \sum_{k=1}^{\lvert\mathcal{B}\rvert} \sum \limits_{\mathcal{B}^k} (-1)^k\lvert B_i \cup B_j\cup\ldots B_k\rvert $$
+$$ N_k = \sum_{k=1}^{\lvert\mathcal{B}\rvert} \sum \limits_{\mathcal{B}^k} (-1)^k\lvert B_i \cup B_j\cup\ldots B_k\rvert, $$

 and the probability to have no BINGO after $k$ tiles is

 $$ P_k = \frac{\dbinom{S}{k} - N_k}{\dbinom{S}{k}}. $$

-the expected waiting time is then just
+The expected waiting time is then just

 $$
     \begin{align}
-        \langle T \rangle &= 1\cdot(P_1-P_2) + 2\cdot(P_2-p_3) + 3\cdot (P_3-P_4) + \ldots \\
+        \langle T \rangle &= 1\cdot(P_1-P_2) + 2\cdot(P_2-P_3) + 3\cdot (P_3-P_4) + \ldots \\
         &= P_1 + P_2 + P_3 + \ldots \\
-        &= \sum_j P_j
+        &= \sum_j P_j,
     \end{align}
 $$

 with the sum cutting off once $P_k = 0.$

-running the calculation for $n=\\{3,5,7,9\\}$ we get
+Running the calculation for $n=\\{3,5,7,9\\}$ we get

 $$
     \begin{array}{c|c|l}